Why is Your Baby’s Skin Dry?

 If Your Baby’s Skin Looks Dull and Feels Tight…

 This most likely means your baby’s skin is dehydrated and needs water.
-Try limiting bathtime to just 3 to 5 minutes and always use gentle, moisturizing shampoo and bubble bath.
+Try limiting bathtime to just 3 to 5 minutes and always use gentle and moisturizing baby shampoo.

 It sounds crazy, but sitting in a warm bath too long can actually draw water out of the skin because all that excess liquid that soaks in eventually evaporates and takes even more along with it.